m-axamus/whatisthis/README.md

 Purpose - To provide capabilities to check what types of variable something is and return True or False.

+Can also check if a variable can be something else, e.g. if variable x is a float, but contains only the number 2, isInt(x) will return true.

 All methods (m) will default to 1, unless specified